 Bitcoin Script And The Command Line

-The above example is a simplified explanation for how Bitcoin Script works to support transactions on the Bitcoin network.
+The above example is a simplified explanation for how Bitcoin Script works to support transactions on the Bitcoin network, which relies upon the SHA-256 hash algorithm.
 If you examine a standard locking script for scriptPubKey on a Pay To PubKey Hash (P2PKH) transaction, you will find something a bit more complex like:

 OP_DUP OP_HASH160 <371c20fb2e9899338ce5e99908e64fd30b789313> OP_EQUALVERIFY OP_CHECKSIG